RudolphLamp/PayLekker/README.md

 **Born from the Intervarsity Hackathon Challenge** - PayLekker emerged when we were challenged by the prestigious **Intervarsity Hackathon** to tackle South Africa's most pressing technological problems.
 The hackathon theme focused on creating solutions that could genuinely impact millions of South Africans' daily lives.

 ### **The Hackathon Challenge**
-During the intense 48-hour coding marathon, our team recognized that while South Africa leads Africa in fintech innovation, **millions of everyday citizens remain excluded** from digital financial services.
+During the intense 24-hour coding marathon, our team recognised that while South Africa leads Africa in fintech innovation, **millions of everyday citizens remain excluded** from digital financial services.
 The challenge wasn't just technical - it was deeply human.

 ### **Our Mission Statement**
 *"I am because we are"* - Ubuntu Philosophy